 3. Performance and emissions data for all possible mixes of ethanol

-4. Demonstration at a public event in Maine
+4. Demonstration of new cowlings at a public event in Maine

 5. Performance at competition